 This blog was created to try to open your mind and give you ideas that maybe a standard site doesn’t share… I never want this to be a site where you just read a list of things everyone knows… The goal is to inspire you and open up new ideas, thought processes and the world that you might never see rushing around from place to place.

 In this instance, everyone in Rome is on a schedule, rushing to each museum and trying to see every single thing… thus this is why my one mindset comes in handy.

 So what is this one thing, mindset, the one tip that you absolutely have to do when in Rome.
 What is the best tip for Rome?
 If you already know this you will hate I wasted your time… if you didn’t have this idea you will be so happy I gave you this advice.

-The answer… is get lost.
-Throw your rushed itinerary away and go for long walks every day and especially at night.
+Throw your rushed itinerary away and go for long walks every day and night.
 Of course make sure you check off the main points that every website tells you about but don’t make your visit about places to see at set times, make it about falling in love with every step you take and every new corner you turn.

 There are hundreds of museums you will see but after you see the main sites all others will be marginalized making it so important to just walk and flow.